-ADA Michigan (formerly The Michigan ADA Steering Committee) operates as the state steering committee for the Great Lakes ADA Center.
+ADA Michigan (formerly The Michigan ADA Steering Committee) operates as the state steering committee for the Great Lakes ADA Center and is partially funded by the National Institute on Disability Rehabilitation and Research (NIDRR) Grant #H133A110029.
 The committee was formed in 1991 and is comprised of volunteers from businesses, disability groups and government agencies working together to increase the awareness and implementation of the Americans with Disabilities Act throughout the State of Michigan through:

 The ADA Case Law Database is a comprehensive search tool that provides information pertaining to significant rulings under the ADA.

 The Disability Law Lowdown podcast offers the latest in disability rights information every other week.

 February 4 at 1-1:30 PM

 February 5 at 2:30-4:00 PM

 "Connecting All People to "Places:" Content and Design Considerations for App Accessibility"